Azure/PSRule.Rules.Azure/docs/en/rules/Azure.NSG.LateralTraversal.md

 ## DESCRIPTION

 Network Security Groups (NSGs) are basic stateful firewalls that provide network isolation and security.
-NSGs allow or deny traffic between virtual machines (VMs) and other supported services on a virtual network. i.e. Traffic between VMs on the same or different subnet can be restricted.
+NSGs allow or deny network traffic to and from Azure resources in an Azure virtual network. i.e. Traffic between VMs on the same or different subnet can be restricted.
-NSGs do this by enforcing ordered access rules for all traffic in/ out services attached to a subnet.
+NSGs do this by enforcing ordered access rules for all traffic in or out services attached to a subnet.

 This micro-segmentation approach provides a control to reduce lateral movement between services.